 The Isle of Skye is a popular place these days, and for good reason, it’s a fantastically beautiful place with plenty to see and do.
-From a photography perspective, it’s a joy to visit, with lots of epic photography locations on the Isle of Skye to keep you snapping away for days.
+From a photography perspective, it’s a joy to visit.
+The Isle of Skye has loads of epic photography locations keep you snapping away for days.

 Talking of gear, I used my Vanguard tripods, specifically the lightweight travel friendly VEO tripod range for most of the shots in this guide.
 I believe a tripod is essential for photography (read why here), I love the Vanguard range, and I’m proud to be a Vanguard Ambassador.
 At the end of the post there’s a discount code so you can save a bit of money if you’re in the market for a new tripod (or bag!).